brick-city/utils/src/lucidePick/README.md

 3. Create a separate file for each category in the `categories/` directory
 4. Generate the `lucide-metadata-combined.js` file that imports all categories

+## Sorting Behavior

+LucidePick ensures consistent sorting of both categories and icons:

+- **Category Sorting**:
+  - The special `'*'` category (representing all icons) is always placed first in the category list.
+  - All other categories are sorted alphabetically.
+  - The count for the `'*'` category represents the total number of icons matching the current filter.

+- **Icon Sorting**:
+  - Icons are always returned sorted alphabetically by name (the Pascal case `icon` property).
+  - This sorting is applied consistently in all scenarios: when viewing all icons, when filtering by category, and when filtering by search term.

 ## Benefits

 - **Reduced Memory Usage**: By splitting the metadata into smaller files, the JavaScript engine can better optimize memory usage.
 - **Improved Performance**: Loading smaller chunks of data is faster than loading one large file.
 - **Better AI Compatibility**: The smaller files are more compatible with AI tools that might struggle with large JSON files.
 - **Efficient Filtering**: The use of Maps and Sets provides efficient filtering and lookup operations.
+- **Consistent Ordering**: The predictable sorting of categories and icons improves user experience and makes UI implementation simpler.